scarlettgamestudio/scarlett-framework/README.md

 * To activate automatic project build on code change simply run "grunt dev" on the root folder.
 * To change the directory output of the build file, change the 'copyToDirectory' target in Gruntfile.js.
+* To create a distribution file (minified and uglified) run "grunt dist"

 ### Who do I talk to? ###